End of the Game: Soundtrack

 Most of Ennio Morricone's original compositions for this film were replaced for the international film version, using music the composer had written for older projects.
 Only five tracks of Morricone's score had been later released on a vinyl album.
 In 2010 the Italian record company Beat Records released the score as originally composed by Morricone as a limited CD edition containing 31 tracks with a total time of 76:20 minutes.

 Release

 The original 106-minute film version has not been released on the home video market.
 For unknown reasons, in 2011 only a much shorter 91-minute international version has been restored and released on a German Blu-ray edition.

 Reception

 The film won two awards at the German Film Awards: For Best Editing (Dagmar Hirtz), and Outstanding Feature Film.
 Maximilian Schell was also nominated for Best Direction and won the Silver Seashell at the San Sebastián International Film Festival.

+In The New York Times, film critic Richard Eder wrote:End of the Game is a metaphysical cuckoo clock of a movie, full of talent and fog.
+But the mechanism is deranged.
+Instead of every hour or half-hour, the cuckoo pops out every minute and a half.
+It jangles us.
+There's too much writing, too much acting, too many symbols, too much paradox, too many significant camera angles.
+The author thinks of lots of clever ways to do each scene; instead of choosing he does them all.